When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 There are also concerns about some of the toxic substances in PET bottles and the effects upon the wearer (like BPA in sports bras), so non-toxic certifications are important here.

 While both recycled polyester and nylon can be made of other garments, deadstock exclusively is.
-It refers to garments created using other garments (upcycled clothing in other words), whether they be off-cuts and manufacturing scraps, vintage clothing, or unsold clothing (AKA “deadstock”).
+It refers to garments created using other garments or discarded fabric, whether they be off-cuts and manufacturing scraps, vintage clothing, or unsold clothing (AKA “deadstock”).

 Because it requires no processing (the dyes and patterns simply are what they are), it has a lower manufacturing footprint and keeps valuable materials from landfills.